nextgis/docs_data/source/blender.rst

    :align: center
    :width: 16cm

 * Your map is uploaded.
-Atributive information of selected object is shown in the right panel.
+Attributive information of selected object is shown in the right panel.

 .. figure:: _static/blender2.png
    :name: blender2